prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-comparing-gc-pressure-and-performance-with-winforms.md

 - Page faults: **5494**<br/>
 </blockquote>

 Here most of the stuff, including the `Cycles` doesn't interest us much, since we already know that from the timing.
 While these aren't very accurate (since there could have been a small difference when the application has been running beyond the life time of the test), it isn't in anyway going to skew our results.
 Evidently, WinApi has been highly efficient.
 But why?
 Look at the `Page faults`.
 Its a mere 5.5k as opposed to the 1 million 120 thousand that happened with windows forms.
-By using the stack for almost everything, `WinApi takes the C#/.NET Win32 desktop applications right into the C++ performance arena`.
+That should give a clue.
+By using the stack for almost everything, leaving the GC entirely for your application, `WinApi takes the C#/.NET Win32 desktop applications right into the C++ performance arena`.

 ## What WinApi.Windows doesn't do